GiordanoLaminetti/SlamPy/README.md

 ## Example of usage with ORB_SLAM2

-the jupyter notebooks **example_usage** show and example of usage with ORB_SLAM2 with a KITTI dataset, the dataset can be found at this [link](http://www.cvlibs.net/datasets/kitti/raw_data.php)
+the jupyter notebook **example_usage** shows how to use ORB_SLAM2 with a sequence of the KITTI dataset

 ## Change the settings